zdannar/resume/resume.md

 * Increased the QA automation run by 200% by deploying additional windows hosts and extended product environment to facilitate parallelism.

-* Created a updated Python based MySQL database management system to monitor and fix replication issues.
+* Created an updated Python based MySQL database management system to monitor and fix replication issues.

 * Became go-to guy for MySQL, Python, Git and MS Powershell information and